 An apple a day may or may not keep the doctor away, however, a custom-tailored diet based on testing and genetic interpretations can help you understand which foods might be causing additional inflammation causing your chronic joint pain.
 Nutritional tweaks can also include specific doses or combinations of supplements like Omega 3 fatty acids, glutathione, methyl folate, CBD, and glucosamine, which can reduce joint pain in osteoporosis and arthritis patients.

-To alleviate joint problems, your pantry must be stocked with foods that promote healing and reduce inflammation and understanding which foods are inflammatory and which foods are anti inflammatory as well as which foods specific to your body are inflammatory causing is a huge game changer for those long term sufferers of chronic pain.
+To alleviate joint problems, your pantry must be stocked with foods that promote healing and reduce inflammation, and understanding which foods are inflammatory and which foods are anti-inflammatory as well as which foods specific to your body are inflammatory causing is a huge game-changer for those long term sufferers of chronic pain.

 If you believe pain relief can’t smell good, you are mistaken.
 Studies have shown that peppermint and eucalyptus oil can minimize pain, swelling, and discomfort in patients with inflamed joints.
-For joint stiffness and soreness caused by arthritis, aromatherapy experts recommend regular application of myrrh, orange, turmeric, or frankincense oil to ease inflammation and pain and to increase range of motion.
+For joint stiffness and soreness caused by arthritis, aromatherapy experts recommend regular application of myrrh, orange, turmeric, or frankincense oil to ease inflammation and pain and to increase the range of motion.